 In 1956, the Government of Canada began issuing the Certificate of Indian Status, or status card, as an official identity document confirming the cardholder to be registered under the Indian Act.

-The Certificate of Indian Status is either a laminated or a plastic card with fewer security features than now expected of a government-issued identity document.
+The status card is either a laminated or a plastic card with fewer security features than now expected of a government-issued identity document.

 In 2009, a more secure status card, the Secure Certificate of Indian Status, began to be issued it help protect Status Indians from identity theft.
 Improved security features make it less vulnerable to tampering and counterfeiting.

-Status Indians are encouraged to apply for a Secure Certificate of Indian Status.
+Status Indians are encouraged to apply for a secure status card.
 To get a secure status card, visit How to apply for a status card.